lindseygreenhill/Gov1347/shocks.md

 > - There does not seem to be a consistent linear relationship between death rate and poll support for Trump
 > - As with looking at cases per capita, some states show a negative correlation and other states show a positive correlation
 > - This inconsistency makes it difficult to predict how Covid-19 will affect the election across states or even within states

+## Conclusion

+I did not find any consistent relationship between Covid-19 rates and support for Trump.
+While this could suggest that voters don't punish Trump simply because Covid-19 exists, I believe that voters will still punish Trump indirectly for consequences of Covid-19 in areas such as the economy.
+Alternatively, it is possible that voters will reward Trump for pandemic aid or stimulus checks, as discussed in a previous [blog post]().
+However, without a clear relationship of how shifts in Covid-19 affect support for Trump, I think it is best to leave pure Covid-19 data out of my predictive model.